hmdc/r-at-iqss-gitbook/bestpractices/README.md

 # Best Practices

 Building websites in R is often counter-intuitive.
 R is not a natural web programming language like NodeJS.
-However, recent additions to R can make it more performant under certain conditions.
+However, recent additions to R can make your Shiny web application more performant under certain conditions.

 This section will explore: